 How to stay safe during self-isolation

-Staying hygienic, staying from other people, and staying inside.
+How to stay hygienic, stay away from other people, and stay inside.

 1) Obey hygiene rules

 - Do not touch your eyes, nose or mouth if your hands are not clean

 - Wash your hands regularly for at least 20 seconds with soap (use hand sanitiser gel if soap and water are not available)